 What Are the Reasons For Shock Loss on the Donor Area?

 Unfortunately, the reason is the wrong hair extraction.
-When the amount of extracted hair is more than supposed to be, remaining natural hair also falls out.
+When the amount of harvested hair is more than supposed to be, remaining natural hair also falls out.
 Minoxidil may help in returning the lost hair in the donor area.
 Sometimes, permanent hair loss occurs in that area.

-Does Lost Hair Regrow?
+Does Lost Hair Regrow Back?

 In short, the answer is no. Some of the extracted hair can undergo telogen or catagen phases, this is why it may not regrow.